 “These are the most powerful results I’ve seen from a prostate cancer trial.
 It’s a once in a career feeling.
 This is one of the biggest reductions in death I’ve seen in any clinical trial for adult cancers.
 Abiraterone not only prolonged life, but also lowered the chance of relapse by 70% and reduced the chance of serious bone complications by 50%.
 Based on the magnitude of clinical benefit, we believe the upfront care for patients newly diagnosed with advanced prostate cancer should change.”

 Zytiga was approved by the FDA for the treatment of prostate cancer in 2012.
+A more recent clinical trial offers even more good news about long-term positive outcomes.
+Read about this breakthrough against high-risk prostate cancer at this link.

 The Cost of Zytiga Keeps Skyrocketing: